JohnBorghi/Supporting_Scientific_Data/SSD_01_introduction.md

 What are we talking about when we talk about data management and data sharing?

-This module defines these topics in both technical and functional terms.
+This chapter defines these topics in both technical and functional terms.

 [Back to the Table of Contents](https://johnborghi.github.io/Supporting_Scientific_Data) | [Next Chapter - Defining Research Data](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_02_defining-data)